Place, Work and Folk: Our Community History Project

 This eighteen-month project started in August 2017 when we employed our Project Officer, Carol Stobie.

-Find out more about Carol and her plans for this project.
+Find out more about Carol and her plans for this project and recent updates.

 Carol says: ‘I can’t wait to meet everyone interested in taking part.’